This post may contain affiliate links. Please read my disclosure for more info.

 What Do You Lose With Low Acid Coffee?

 Time for a round of coffee snobs say the darndest things.
-More acidity is actually a praiseworthy attribute in the professional coffee circles.
+More acidity is actually a praiseworthy attribute in professional coffee circles.
 That’s right, they want their coffee to be more acidic.

 Well, not exactly.